Tulsi97/Computer-vision/README.md

 ### Step 2
      Now you can move to the Drawing Shapes folder.
-There you can learn to write text, draw rectangles, circles, squares, and lastly you can try the altogether.py in which you we can draw all the shapes and text using a in a single python code.
+There you can learn to write text, draw rectangles, circles, squares, and lastly you can try the altogether.py in which we have drawn all the shapes and text in a single python code.
      You can now realise the fact that drawing shapes are very mauch correlated.

 ### Step 3